ShipEngine/connect-website/reference/methods/schedule-pickup.md

     - name: notes
       type: object[]
-      description: An array of objects containing additional information about this cancellation.
+      description: An array of objects containing additional information about this pickup request.

     - name: notes[].type
       type: |